catseye/GraNoLa-M/doc/GraNoLa-M.markdown

 GraNoLa/M is a programming language that owes much of its heritage to Tamerlane and Q-BAL, but hints of BASIC, LISP, FORTH, SETL, Muriel, and Aardappel can be detected in faint outline.
-It widely believed to be a subset of a much larger, PL/I-like language called 'GraNoLa/88800'.
+It is widely believed to be a subset of a much larger, PL/I-like language called 'GraNoLa/88800'.

 Data Types